 To earn the Degree of Bachelor of Arts or the Degree of Bachelor of Science a student must:

-- For students entering Fall 2011: complete a minimum of 128 credits, with a minimum of 32 different courses.
+- Complete a minimum of 128 credits, with a minimum of 32 different courses.

 - Complete the degree requirements of one of the established majors.